Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

-During the first three years, combined degree students enrol in the courses offered by the Faculty of Business and Law as part of the LLB (Hons) program, as well as courses within other Faculties to complete one of the seven degrees taken in combination with the LLB (Hons).
-During the final two years they enrol in LAWS courses only.
-For information about the non-Law degrees and patterns of study for the combined degrees, refer to the relevant program entries.
+During the first three years, combined degree students enrol in the courses offered by the Faculty of Business and Law as part of the LLB (Hons) program, as well as courses which contribute to their non-Law program.
+During the final two years students enrol in LAWS courses only.
+For information about the non-Law programs and recommended enrolment patterns for individual combined degrees, refer to the relevant program entries.

 Program learning outcomes